Third Eye (2012 TV series)

-Third Eye is a Philippine horror and suspense TV series aired on TV5.
+Third Eye is a 2012 Philippine horror and suspense TV series broadcast by TV5.
 The series top-billed by Eula Caballero in the title role, alongside Lorna Tolentino, Victor Silayan, and Eddie Garcia.
-It premiered on July 29, 2012, and ended on October 21, 2012.
+It aired from July 29 to October 21, 2012, replacing Super Sine Prime and was replaced by Sunday Blockbusters.

 The series is inspired by characters based on Philippine folklore, mythology and pop culture.

 Plot

 The story revolves on Cassandra, a young girl who investigates the mysterious disappearance of her boyfriend.
 In her quest to find and save him, she discovers her ability to see creatures of a different realm.